zodac-personal/home_theatre/README.md

 ## Database Upgrades

 When upgrading major versions of databases, the existing database needs to be backed up, the container updated, and the backup restored on the new container.
-For the following, use `source .env` to ensure the variables are loaded in the terminal.
+For the following, use `source .env` to ensure the variables are loaded into the terminal.

 ### Authentik DB